 Needs Immediately Met Initiative

 To support the organization’s efforts to help economically vulnerable residents of Macon County.
+To distribute food to area SNAP enrollees and others facing food insecurity following the extended federal government shutdown in late 2025.

 $40,000